 So if your dog’s jabs aren’t up to date, then you must schedule him for his shots ahead of your appointment.
 This is not only to meet the facility’s requirements, it’s also for the protection of your own pet.

 Furthermore, make sure to ask ahead about any other testing or preventive requirements that you might need to show.
 You’re going to need ample time to take care of all of these before you go on your trip.

 If your pet has special dietary restrictions, or if they’re simply a nit-picky eater, then make sure to bring their favorite food along for their little staycation at the dog boarding place.
 It’s very common for dogs to refuse to eat any food that they’re not familiar with.

 Also, make sure to keep the staff informed of any food that upsets your dog’s tummy.
 This is to prevent your dog from experiencing any digestive problems while you’re away.

 Food isn’t the only thing that dogs tend to be choosy with.
 Dogs are creatures of habit, so when they have to stay in a new environment, they can easily become anxious or hostile.
 To alleviate this, bring something familiar to help calm them, such as their favorite chew toy or a blanket.

 Anything that smells like home is sure to do the job.
 What you want to do is make your dog feel as close to home as possible.
 That way, when the time comes to actually take him home, he won’t be too distressed or agitated.

 Choosing the right place for your dog can be daunting.
-To help narrow down your options, check out the pet kennels Bundaberg has to offer.
+Here is an example- pet kennels Bundaberg.
 You might just find exactly what you’re looking for!